 Ovarian Cancer, Fallopian Tube Cancer, and Primary Peritoneal Cancers

-Like ovarian cancer, staging for endometrial cancer is surgical.
-The surgical procedure includes: an exploration of the peritoneal cavity, aspiration of fluid from the peritoneal cavity, total hysterectomy, removal of both fallopian tubes and ovaries, and a lymph node dissection.
+In order to determine the stage of the disease, or where ovarian, fallopian tube, and peritoneal cancer have spread, a surgical procedure must be performed.
+The surgical procedure includes an exploration of the peritoneal cavity, aspiration of fluid from the peritoneal cavity, total hysterectomy, removal of both fallopian tubes and ovaries, removal of the omentum, and a lymph node dissection.
 Additionally, the chest should be evaluated before surgery with a chest x-ray or chest CT scan.

 Stages of Disease

-Stage III: Spread to other structures within the pelvis or to the lymph nodes
+Stage III: Spread beyond the pelvis to other parts of the peritoneal cavity or lymph nodes